BlakeMScurr/neutral/README.md

 ### Impersonation Fraud

 If there is any `exact_match` response where the message has an invalid signature, the server's bond is slashed.

+# Future

+There is a path to decentralising neutral servers which involves erasure coding, recursive SNARKs, and restaking.
+The resulting system will have stronger security guarantees, better robustness and uptime, and the capacity to stand up to state level actors, like established L1s and their Dapps.